kvspb/klipper/docs/Load_Cell.md

 1. Scrub the nozzle on a brush
 1. Heat soak the print bed
 1. Perform probing tasks: QGL, bed mesh etc.

+### Nozzle Cleaner GCode
+[load_cell_probe] support a `nozzle_cleaner_gcode` option.
+This is run when an invalid tap is detected during a probe.
+These bad taps are usually due to ooze on the nozzle.

 ### Temperature Compensation for Nozzle Growth